Kane Cornes: Struggles under Primus

 In 2011, Cornes had a difficult season by his standards as he adjusted to a new role which took him further away from his traditional tagging duties.
 Before 2011, Cornes had not missed a single game since 2003.
 But round 4, 2011 saw his streak of 174 consecutive games come to an end when he was omitted from the side.
 Playing more on the wing and across halfback, he was sent back to in the SANFL with a view to adapting better to the coaching panel's new expectations.
 He still managed to play 17 games out of a possible 23, despite spending time back at the SANFL Tigers, and was serviceable in his ball-winning ability.
 Cornes recalls that during this time, coach Matthew Primus informed him that his "services were no longer needed", and thus Cornes sought out a move to the Adelaide Crows, but nothing came of the move.

 Form resurgence

-Cornes made an impressive return to form in 2012, playing every game, and playing an exceptional season as a setup midfielder.
-He won his fourth John Cahill Medal, equalling the AFL record.
-He once again topped the disposals count for the season.
+Cornes made a return to form in 2012, playing every game, and playing as a setup midfielder.
+He won his fourth John Cahill Medal, equalling the AFL record, which topped the disposals count for the season again.
 Cornes received high praise for returning to his acclaimed tagging football with top performances on midfield heavyweights Brent Harvey and Gary Ablett.